2bllw8/anemo/README.md

 - [x] File storage available in the default Files application (the DocumentsProviderUI)
 - [x] Lock access to the storage using a quick tile
 - [x] Saving text snippets from selected text as "Snippet" files
-- [x] Saving audio, images and videos to the Anemo storage from the share Android functionality
+- [x] Import from the share Android functionality
+    - Audio
+    - Images
+    - PDF files
+    - Videos

 ### To do

 Some of the planned features

-- [ ] Support saving pdf files from the share Android functionality too
-- [ ] Make a nice UI for importing snippets and files
+- [ ] Make a nice UI for importing snippets
 - [ ] Password for unlocking access to the files